andrewvallejo/a-chickens-window/README.md

 >A chicken will spawn in the window with every correct guess.
 How many chickens can you generate?
 >
 >Be sure to rearrange the chickens however you want!
 >
->Once you solve ten problems, the chickens will go wild!
+>Once you solve ten problems the chickens will go wild!

 ---

 ## Special Thanks

-I want to thank [Ege Kandemir](https://www.linkedin.com/in/ege-kandemir/) for providing feedback on my [wireframes](https://www.figma.com/file/yaB8KfTEUeft3t71DQDWXA/Chickens-Window?node-id=30%3A2).
+I would like to thank Ege for providing feedback on my [wireframes](https://www.figma.com/file/yaB8KfTEUeft3t71DQDWXA/Chickens-Window?node-id=30%3A2).
 While I wasn't aiming for perfection, Ege helped keep me grounded in my vision.
-I took the bare essentials and brought the pieces to life with animations using Framer Motion.
+I took the bare essentials and brought the pieces life with animations using Framer Motion.

 ---